Social Sciences Major

 How do economists address the challenge of allocating scarce resources to best serve the unlimited needs and wants of those in society?
 The first half of this course introduces the idea that markets can work efficiently to coordinate economic activity thereby addressing the problem of scarcity.
 However, when markets fail to work efficiently, an argument for government intervention in the market arises as a potential solution to better serve the needs of those in society.
 These concepts of scarcity, efficiency, and ultimately, trade-offs are then applied to the analysis of international financial markets in the second half of the semester where the drivers of manias, bubbles, and crises are explored.

-SS112 / Government and Social Change
+SS112 / Political Science and Social Change

 Governments greatly affect their citizens and, in turn, citizens may greatly affect government and their society.
 The course has four units to examine these influences.
 The first unit is a brief introduction to the discipline of political science.
 The second unit covers the rise of the modern state, seeking to understand the ideas, structural factors, and rational decisions that led to different political orders.
 The third unit examines how society can change the state through revolutionary and reformist social movements.
 We end by exploring ongoing struggles in the contemporary world to remake states and societies by critically examining case studies of both positive and negative social change.
 For the final project, students design a campaign to enact a specific social change (at the local, state, or federal level) and devise ways to assess its impact.